zh13u/zh13u.github.io/src/content/posts/QualifierPTITCTF2025.md

 ## Web_5

-chúng ta được cung cấp sorce lớn để kiểm tra, dây là ứng dụng game được viết bằng `Django` và có các thôgn tin như game, employee, scoreboard, level, release. ta có thể thấy được flag sẽ nằm trong `seed.py` tại trường có `id=17`
+we are given a large source to test, this is a game application written in `Django` and has information like game, employee, scoreboard, level, release. we can see the flag will be in `seed.py` at the field with `id=17`
-- tại `serializer.py` là các đối tượng.
+- at `serializer.py` are the objects.
-- tại `views.py` chính là các đối tượng chế độ xem
+- at `views.py` are the view objects
-- tại `urls.py` là các đường dẫn `API`
+- at `urls.py` are the `API` paths

-trước tiên ta cần truy cập web và xem thông tin
+first we need to access the web and see the information

 ![image](./image/ptitctf2025/28.png)

-từ file `seed.py` ta có thể thấy flag nằm trong `body` của trường thông tin.
-Từ đó tôi đã xem các class và thấy rằng tại `class ScoreboardView` sẽ gọi đến `ScoreboardSerializer(scoreboard, many=True)`
+from the `seed.py` file we can see the flag is in the `body` of the information field.
+From there I looked at the classes and saw that at the `ScoreboardView` class will call `ScoreboardSerializer(scoreboard, many=True)`

 ![image](./image/ptitctf2025/29.png)

-và đối tượng `ScoreboardSerializer` lại có gọi đến `GameSerializer` và trong đây có chứa và hiển thị ra body các đối tượng, hãy thử truy cập đến `/api/scoreboard` ta sẽ thấy `flag`
+and the `ScoreboardSerializer` object calls `GameSerializer` and in here contains and displays the body of the objects, try accessing `/api/scoreboard` we will see `flag`

 ![image](./image/ptitctf2025/30.png)